Kristen Waggoner

-Kristen K. Waggoner (born 1972) is an American constitutional lawyer.
-She was the lead counsel in a case at the United States Supreme Court concerning First Amendment rights, Masterpiece Cakeshop v.
-Colorado Civil Rights Commission.
-In the lawsuit, Waggoner represented Masterpiece Cakeshop owner Jack Phillips.
-She currently serves as CEO, President and General Counsel of the Christian-oriented legal organization Alliance Defending Freedom (ADF).
+Kristen Kellie Waggoner (born 1972) is an American attorney.
+She has been president, CEO, and General Counsel of Alliance Defending Freedom since 2022.

+Waggoner was the lead defense counsel in Masterpiece Cakeshop v.
+Colorado Civil Rights Commission in 2018 and represented Lorie Smith and 303 Creative in 303 Creative LLC v.
+Elenis in 2023, both notable wins at the Supreme Court.

 Early life and education

-Waggoner was born in 1972 in Longview, Washington, which is about an hour outside of Portland.
-Her father is Clint Behrends, a school superintendent and a licensed minister in the Assemblies of God denomination.
-Her mother, Lavonne Behrends, is a stay-at-home mom.
-Lavonne also worked part-time in the accounting industry.
-Waggoner is the eldest of four children.
+Waggoner was born in 1972 in Longview, Washington, about an hour outside of Portland, as the eldest of four children.
+Her father was a school superintendent and a licensed Assemblies of God minister.
+Her mother was a stay-at-home mom who worked part-time in the accounting industry.

-For primary school through law school, Waggoner attended Christian schools.
+Waggoner attended Christian schools from primary school through law school.
 Her father was the principal during her 1st through 12th grades.
-In an interview with The Daily Signal, Waggoner relates the life changing story of how she became motivated to become an attorney.
-When she was 13 she attended a summer camp.
-While at the camp she prayed and "saw clearly that defending ministries and religious freedom should be her path."
-She said, "That’s what I thought God was impressing on me to do, and it matched with my skill set."
 In high school she played volleyball and basketball.
 She graduated high school as valedictorian.

-She attended Northwest University on a drama scholarship.
-Northwest is also a Christian school and is affiliated with Assemblies of God.
-She excelled in debate and public speaking, and continued playing volleyball.
+She attended Northwest University, affiliated with the Assemblies of God, on a drama scholarship.
 After graduating magna cum laude from Northwest, she attended Regent University School of Law.
 At Regent she won "best oralist" at the Whittier Moot Court Competition, a national contest.
-She graduated in 1997 with a Juris Doctor cum laude.
+She graduated cum laude in 1997 with a Juris Doctor.

 Career

 After law school, Waggoner was a law clerk to Justice Richard B. Sanders of the Washington Supreme Court.
-She then interned with U.S. Representative Linda Smith.
-In 1998, she entered private practice with the Seattle law firm Ellis, Li & McKinstry (ELM).
-ELM specializes in constitutional law and many of its clients are religious organizations.
-According to partner Keith Kemper, it's "perhaps the nation’s largest private law firm made up of Christian attorneys."
-Waggoner was elevated to partner in 2004.
+She also interned with U.S. Representative Linda Smith.
+In 1998, she entered private practice with Ellis, Li & McKinstry, a Seattle law firm.
+Waggoner was made partner in 2004.

+Alliance Defending Freedom

+Waggoner joined ADF in 2013 and moved to the firm's Scottsdale headquarters in 2014.
+During her tenure, ADF has won as lead counsel in nine Supreme Court cases, including Masterpiece Cakeshop v.
+Colorado Civil Rights Commission.